Strength & Power

 • Supersets and Clusters: Combine basic exercises – like supersetting your dumbbell work – to save time and keep workouts hyper-efficient.

-• Holidays and Planned Rest: Performance metrics decay far more slowly than many climbers panic about.
+• Holidays and Planned Rest: Strength detrains way more slowly than many climbers worry about.
 A week or two completely away from structured training often carries an added recovery benefit.
-It allows lingering connective tissue irritation to calm down, built-up metabolic fatigue to clear, and psychological psych to fully recharge.
+It allows any ongoing connective tissue irritation to chill out, metabolic and CNS fatigue to reset, and psych to fully recharge.

 The ‘Two Good Sessions’ Rule

-A fundamental summer principle is that two high-quality sessions beat five compromised ones.
-The quality and intent of your session matter far more than the total hours logged on a spreadsheet.
+A fundamental principle for summer is that two high-quality sessions beat five compromised ones.
+The quality and intent of your session matter far more than the total hours logged on an app or spreadsheet.

 As counterintuitive as it feels, some of the most effective training sessions are the ones we leave with a little still in the tank – enough stimulus to adapt, without accumulating unnecessary fatigue.

-When you stop training simply to feel tired and instead train to stay sharp, you free up massive amounts of time and physical and mental energy for actual climbing and enjoying summer.
+When you stop training simply to feel tired and instead train to achieve your goals, you free up massive amounts of time and physical and mental energy for actual climbing and enjoying summer.

 References